 Are your remixes available under CC-BY as well?

 No. The remixes contain copyrighted material from the original composers, and therefore I do not own the rights to license the material.
 I create the remixes for a bit of fun, and to share my love of great gaming music – but I cannot license them to you for commercial use.
 You may download and share the remixes, but if you decide to use a remix in your own project, you do so at your own risk.

 Why can’t I just download a .zip file of all your library tracks?

 At the moment, my web hosting has limited bandwidth.
 If I just let everyone download a huge .zip file, then there will be big problems.
 But never fear, I hope to upgrade the hosting plan soon.
 If you’d like to help support the ongoing cost of hosting, consider becoming a patron over on Patreon.

 Will your music give me copyright flags on my YouTube videos?

 No. None of my music has been uploaded to Content ID, meaning my music should never cause any problems with copyright.
-If you do have a problem, let me know.
+However, problems do happen occasionally – please check this list for known copyright issues with the library.
+If you do have a problem that isn’t listed, let me know.